fernandostc/tm-summit-challenges/content/deploy_c1fss/_index.md

 ---

+#### **8.** Gathering the ARNs
-**8.** After deploying the all-in-one stack in your AWS account, you must configure the scanner and storage stack Amazon Resource Names (ARNs) information in Cloud One console.
+After deploying the all-in-one stack in your AWS account, you must configure the scanner and storage stack Amazon Resource Names (ARNs) information in Cloud One console.
 The ARNs map a scanner stack to a storage stack, allowing them to be aware of each other.

 Go to CloudFormation > Stacks > your all-in-one stack > Outputs tab and copy the Value with these Key names here ```ScannerStackManagementRoleARN``` and ```StorageStackManagementRoleARN``` and paste the information into Cloud One - File Storage Security console.